EnthusiastNT/PHP-mini-website-framework/README.md

 # PHP-basic-functions
-collection of simple PHP functions that everyone can use immediately
+A collection of simple PHP functions for websites.

+I use these functions on my own website.
+Hope it helps! (more coming...)

+Feedback in Issues and/or pull requests welcome!